Conduct and Safety

 On campus, UPD (University Police Department) is here to assist.
 Their emergency number is 518-442-3131.
 Program this into your cell phone in case of emergency.
 Please review UPD's Safety and Crime Prevention page, here.

-- On-Campus Safety: On-campus, the blue lights will immediately notify UPD if there is an emergency.
+On-campus, the blue lights will immediately notify UPD if there is an emergency.
 If you are unable to stay at the location of the phone you can knock it off the receiver and UPD will arrive at the location quickly.
-Additionally, students on-campus should remember the following:
+Additionally, students should remember the following:

 • Never let a stranger into your room.